Wirtz Labor Library FAQs

-- Over 850 titles of historically significant labor-related oversize newspapers.
+- More than 850 titles of historically significant labor-related oversize newspapers.

-- Over 2500 trade union serials, both domestics and foreign which date back to the early 1890's.
+- More than 2500 trade union serials, both domestics and foreign which date back to the early 1890s.

 - Newspapers, periodicals and statistical summaries which described the labor movement in the United States and abroad.